iSurfiNex/ft_transcendence/frontend/src/pouic/README.md

 ## Create a component

-The spec impose webcomponent to have a name made of at least 2 words, dash-separated; The first word should be your namespace.
+The spec impose webcomponent to have a name made of at least 2 words, dash-separated.
+The first word should be your namespace.
 So make your class have 2 words minimum.

 There is 3 special type of static property you'll want to use:
 - `template`: becomes the DOM content of your component